 2. Set Up Order Entry/Reporting

-Order entry may seem like a fundamental element in sales, but in most cases, legacy systems are not expansive enough to traffic digital orders.
+Order entry may seem like a fundamental element in sales, but in most cases, legacy systems are not expansive enough to handle digital orders.
 Entering a digital order must be easy for salespeople to execute and detailed enough to deliver an advertiser’s campaign accurately.
 If this process is cumbersome, mistakes will happen.

 Here are some key approaches for building an effective order entry system: